Wedding Music FAQs

 Great wedding bands and DJs book up fast.
 Ideally, you should book your entertainment 8-12 months prior to the big day in order to avoid disappointment.

 That’s very unlikely.
 Although you don’t need to invite the band members to sit with your guests and eat the same meal (which could end up costing a fortune), you should make sure that a simple meal has been prepared for them.
 Most caterers offer special packages with affordable meals for band members and vendors.
 Trust us, musicians get cranky when they’re hungry and you don’t want a cranky drummer at your reception.

 If you don’t have any mates who are musicians who might be able to cut a deal for you, your next best bet might be hiring a DJ.
 Hiring one DJ, rather than a full band, cuts down costs in the area of fees and meals.
-It also means that a wide range of music can be played, rather than just one genre or style.
+It also means that music can be played, rather than just one genre or style.

 At which moments during the ceremony should music be played?

 As guests are being seated, it is a good idea to play pre-ceremony music.
 The style of this music depends on the mood you intend to set.
 A traditional choice would be classical music but if you want to break away from tradition, something more upbeat is perfectly acceptable.
 The processional and recessional walks down the aisle call for a song – again, you can choose how closely you’d like to stick to tradition.
 Soft music is also often played while the marriage register is signed – this can be a good opportunity for your musically-talented friends to perform a sentimental song.

 Can live music be played during the ceremony?